Large Language Models for Software Engineering: A Systematic Literature Review: Introduction

-In this paper, we conduct a systematic literature review on the utilization of LLMs in SE (LLMs4SE).
-By mapping the current state-of-the-art, pinpointing the key strengths, weaknesses, and gaps in the existing LLMs4SE literature, and proposing potential avenues for future research, our review aims to provide researchers and practitioners with a thorough guide to the convergence of LLMs4SE.
+In this paper, we conduct an SLR on the utilization of LLMs in SE (LLM4SE).
+By mapping the current state-of-the-art, pinpointing the key strengths, weaknesses, and gaps in the existing LLM4SE literature, and proposing potential avenues for future research, our review aims to provide researchers and practitioners with a thorough guide to the convergence of LLMs and SE.
 We anticipate that our findings will be instrumental in guiding future inquiries and advancements in this rapidly evolving field.
 This work makes the following key contributions:

-\begin{itemize} \item We are the first to present a comprehensive systematic literature review based on 229 papers published between 2017 and 2023 that focus on the use of LLM-based solutions to address SE challenges.
-We conducted a detailed analysis of the selected papers based on publication trends, distribution of publication venues, etc. \item We have classified the LLMs utilized for the reported SE tasks and have provided a summary of the usage and trends of different LLM categories within the SE domain. \item We describe the reported data processing stages, encompassing data collection, categorization, pre-processing, and representation. \item We discuss optimizers used for LLMs4SE tasks, including parameter and learning rate optimization, prevalent prompt optimization techniques, and commonly employed evaluation metrics. \item We describe the key applications of LLMs4SE encompassing a diverse range of 55 specific SE tasks, grouped into six core SE activities -- software requirements, software design, software development, software testing, software maintenance, and software management. \item We have summarised key challenges that using LLMs encounters within the SE field and have suggested several potential research directions for LLMs4SE. \end{itemize}
+\begin{itemize} \item We are the first to present a comprehensive SLR on 395 papers published between January 2017 and January 2024 that focus on the use of LLM-based solutions to address SE challenges.
+We conducted a detailed analysis of the selected papers based on publication trends, distribution of publication venues, etc. \item We have classified the LLMs utilized for the reported SE tasks and have provided a summary of the usage and trends of different LLM categories within the SE domain. \item We describe the reported data processing stages, encompassing data collection, categorization, preprocessing, and representation. \item We discuss optimizers used for LLM4SE tasks, including tuning techniques, prevalent prompt engineering techniques, and commonly employed evaluation metrics. \item We describe the key applications of LLM4SE encompassing a diverse range of 85 specific SE tasks, grouped into six core SE activities -- requirements engineering, software design, software development, software quality assurance, software maintenance, and software management. \item We have summarised key challenges that using LLMs encounters within the SE field and have suggested several potential research directions for LLM4SE. \end{itemize}